real-xp/pcsx2-texture-randomizer/README.md

 - This should generate a `PCSX2 Texture Randomizer` file in the `app` folder in root of the project

 # About
 This script was made by `real-xp`, better know as `XP`, along with big help from `Azullia`.
-If you find any flaw or bugs, please tell me in the comment feature of gists.
+I am not the most experienced with Python as a whole, so if I have made some rookie mistakes, please forgive me.
+No AI was used in any step of the development of the program, just pure brain stupidity and staring-at-documentation-for-hours.
+If you find any flaw or bugs, please tell me in the `issues` section of `GitHub`